 By using Google Analytics’ Data Import feature, Product SKU and Product Name can be automatically matched.
-This is perfect for implementations where the name isn’t available for all ecommerce steps and actions.
+This is perfect for implementations where the name isn’t available for all commerce steps and actions.
 It’s also great if the product names aren’t coming into Google Analytics the way you want to see them in your reports.

 For example, maybe “Purple Striped T-Shirt” is coming in as something like “purple+striped%20+t-shirt55214.”
 All we would have to do in this case is upload a spreadsheet in the Data Import section (property-level) with 2 columns- one with all of the SKU’s and one with the Product Names we want those SKU’s to show up as in the interface.
 Once the dataset is successfully uploaded, the product name will be overwritten from that point forward.
 Or, if you use Google Analytics Premium, you have the option of viewing historical data with the new product names with Query Time.

 In fact, as long as the SKU is available on page load, data import can be used for uploading other dimensions like brand, variant and product categories.
 No extra coding is required to broaden your tracking and reports- just preparing and uploading a spreadsheet.